emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: baker92b.html

+    The need to *reverse* a computation arises in many contexts -- debugging, editor undoing, optimistic concurrency undoing,
+    speculative computation undoing, trace scheduling, exception
+    handling undoing, database recovery, optimistic discrete event simulations, subjunctive computing, etc. The need to *analyze* a reversed computation arises in the context of static analysis -- liveness analysis, strictness analysis, type inference, etc.
+    Traditional means for restoring a computation to a previous state involve checkpoints; checkpoints require time to copy, as well as space to store, the copied material.
+Traditional reverse abstract interpretation produces relatively poor information due to its inability to guess the previous values of assigned-to variables.

+    We propose an abstract computer model and a programming language -- Psi-Lisp -- whose primitive operations are injective and hence reversible, thus allowing arbitrary undoing without the overheads of checkpointing.
+Such a computer can be built from reversible conservative logic circuits, with the serendipitous advantage of dissipating far less heat than traditional Boolean AND/OR/NOT circuits.
+Unlike functional languages, which have one "state" for all times, Psi-Lisp has at all times one "state", with unique predecessor and successor states.

+    Compiling into a reversible pseudocode can have benefits even when targeting a traditional computer.
+Certain optimizations, e.g., update-in-place, and compile-time garbage collection may be more easily performed, because the information may be elicited without the difficult and time-consuming iterative abstract interpretation required for most non-reversible models.

+    In a reversible machine, garbage collection for recycling storage can always be performed by a reversed (sub)computation.
+While this "collection is reversed mutation" insight does not reduce space requirements when used for the computation as a whole, it does save space when used to recycle at finer scales.
+This insight also provides an explanation for the fundamental importance of the push-down stack both for recognizing palindromes and for managing storage.

+    Reversible computers are related to *Prolog*, *linear logic* and *chemical abstract machines*.

 * .. _BAKER93:

   Henry G. Baker.
 1993.  "`'Infant Mortality' and Generational Garbage Collection <http://home.pipeline.com/~hbaker1/YoungGen.html>`_".
 ACM.
 SIGPLAN Notices 28, 4 (April 1993), pp. 55--57.

   .. abstract: baker93.html

+    Generation-based garbage collection has been advocated by appealing to the intuitive but vague notion that "young objects are more likely to die than old objects".
+The intuition is, that if a generation-based garbage collection scheme focuses its effort on scanning recently created objects, then its scanning efforts will pay off more in the form of more recovered garbage, than if it scanned older objects.
+In this note, we show a counterexample of a system in which "infant mortality" is as high as you please, but for which generational garbage collection is ineffective for improving the average mark/cons ratio.
+Other benefits, such as better locality and a smaller number of large delays, may still make generational garbage collection attractive for such a system, however.

 * .. _BAKER93A: